hamza-cskn/MongoDBBenchmarker/README.md

 ### Placeholder List
 * **Id:** Iteration number.
   * Format: `%id%`
-* **Random String** randomized string with specific length.
+* **Random String** randomized string with a specific length.
   * Format: `%string(n)%`
-* **Random Integer** random integer in specific range.
+* **Random Integer** random integer in a specific range.
   * Format: `%int(5,10)%`

  ## Config Mode
 Use `dotnet run --config` command to get inputs from the `operations.json` file.

-In config mode, no input will receive from the user.
+In config mode, no input will be received from the user.
 So, you have to specify connection credentials using these environment variables:
 * `BENCHMARK_DATABASE_NAME`
 * `BENCHMARK_COLLECTION_NAME`
 * `BENCHMARK_CONNECTION_STRING`

-Also, you can specify location of `operations.json` file with `BENCHMARK_CONFIG_PATH` variable.
+Also, you can specify a location of `operations.json` file with `BENCHMARK_CONFIG_PATH` variable.
 It is completely optional.